wordofwarning/wordofwarning.org/current/2013-domestic/bradley/index.md

 Appointments can be booked online via: WeGotTickets from Friday 13 September
 Appointments can be reserved over the phone: 07581 299 439 from Friday 13 September
 After your encounter, donations are invited.

+####Access Information
+As a sited event, *Domestic* presents a number of access challenges.
+*Field Test in Garageland* takes place in a basement level garage and wheelchair users should be advised there is a fairly steep slope to negotiate.
+Audio-visual installation, no spoken word.
+For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.
 ![Field Test](alex2.jpg)

 ####More